 Eric is a regularly featured commentator in mainstream and financial sector media outlets.
 His views on debt, tax, trade and finance regularly appear in the Wall Street Journal, the Washington Post, the Associated Press, Bloomberg, McClatchy News Service, National Public Radio, Agence-France Presse, Market Place, CNN Money,the Financial Times, the Inter Press Serviceand more.

 Conrad Martin is the Executive Director of the Stewart R. Mott Charitable Trust.
 Additionally, Mr. Martin serves as the Treasurer of the Fund for Constitutional Government (FCG) and chairs the Board of Directors of HALT — Americans for Legal Reform.
 FCG is the fiscal sponsor for the FACT coalition.

 Mr. Martin also serves on the Boards of the Center for International Policy, the Center for Investigative Reporting, and the American Progressive Caucus Foundation.
 Mr. Martin served in the Peace Corps from 1981 to 1983 as a Forage Agronomist on the island of Barbados.
 He is a graduate of Utah State University where he studied Agronomy and International Agricultural Development with a focus in Agricultural Economics.

-Zoe Reiter is Director of Civic Engagement for POGO, where she leads a new line of work to engage stakeholders and communities affected by corruption to push for better laws and practices from our federal government.
+Zoe Reiter is Co-founder of the Anti-Corruption Data Collective (ACDC) and Director of Strategic Initiatives and Partnerships at the Project on Government Oversight (POGO), where she leads a new line of work to engage stakeholders and communities affected by corruption to push for better laws and practices from our federal government.
 Prior to coming on board at POGO, Zoë worked as the International Secretariat of Transparency International, responsible for development and implementation of numerous international initiatives with anticorruption activists and reformers from around the world to tackle the mechanisms that foster national and international corruption, including anonymous shell companies.

 Zoe is an expert in the role that BO and AML plays in undermining national and international corruption, undue influence, trafficking, and abuse of power.